 - Equity stake

 DIF owns 80% of the overall project, which comprises a total capex of around €430 million, with our consortium partners CAF and Colas each owning 10%.
-We have already established strong relationships with both and are successfully pursuing a number of opportunities around the world.
+We have strong relationships with both and we are successfully cooperating on a number of opportunities around the world.
 The consortium is set to maintain the project until 2050.

 The availability-based revenues are paid by the “Opérateur du Transport de Wallonie”, the regional public transport company, and are guaranteed by the Walloon Region.